Navigate to content

 18.5.
 Data compilation

-The data collected by the Agricultural and Food Board are converted into statistical output.
-It includes calculating additional indicators.
+The data collected by the Agriculture and Food Board are converted into statistical output.
+This includes calculating additional indicators (data are published with some subdivisions and as aggregates).

 18.6.
 Adjustment